top of page

 3. Religious Exemption Statute

-The Religious Exemption Statute accommodates families who choose to homeschool due to sincere religious beliefs and oppose public education.
+The Religious Exemption Statute accommodates families who choose to homeschool because of sincere religious beliefs and who oppose public education.
 This is outlined in the state code, specifically §22.1-254(B), ensuring parents can homeschool due to sincere religious beliefs

 Criteria for Religious Exemption

-To qualify for religious exemption, you must demonstrate:
+To qualify for a religious exemption, you must demonstrate:

 1. A bona fide religious belief.